 At Trailbrakes we always try to tailor our trips to suit you in every way possible.
 All of our tours can be altered from the standard itinerary on our website to suit your fitness and technical ability.
-However, in order to help you decide if a trip is right for you, we've given all of our mountain biking and cycling trips a fitness grading and a terrain grading between 1 and 8.
-In addition, all of our mountain biking trips have been awarded a technical grading, from green to black.
+However, in order to help you decide if a trip is right for you, we've given all of our mountain biking holidays, gravel biking tours, road biking holidays and cycling trips a fitness grading and a terrain grading between 1 and 8.
+In addition, all of our mountain biking trips and gravel biking holidays have been awarded a technical grading, from green (easiest) to black (most difficult).

 Here is a brief explanation of our fitness grading system so that you can choose the right mountain biking or cycling route for you.

 1 - You do very little biking but some exercise of another kind, you are looking to try a bit of cycling as part of your holiday.

 2 - You have a basic level of fitness from taking part in cycling based exercise once or twice a week.
 You are comfortable riding for a few hours per day on flat terrain.

 3 - You cycle regularly and are happy to cycle for half a day on flat terrain with a few hills.

 4 - You have a good level of fitness and are comfortable riding for up to 5 hours per day on gently undulating terrain.

 5 - You have a good level of fitness and take part in cycling based activities regularly.
 You're comfortable riding for 6 hours per day on terrain that can include short, steep climbs.